 Cast out of Eden tells this neglected part of Muir's story — from Lowland Scotland and the Wisconsin frontier to the Sierra Nevada's granite heights and Alaska's glacial fjords — his take on the tribal nations he encountered, and his embrace of an ethos that forced those tribes from their homelands.
 Although Muir questioned and worked against Euro-America's distrust of wild spaces and its deep-seated desire to tame and exploit them, his view excluded Native Americans as fallen peoples who stained the wilderness's pristine sanctity.
 Fortunately, in a transformation that a resurrected and updated Muir might approve, this long-standing injustice is beginning to be undone, as Indigenous nations and the federal government work together to ensure that quintessentially American lands from Bears Ears to Yosemite serve all Americans equally.

-Cast out of Eden will be published on May 1, 2024.
-You can pre-order on the usual online sources, including Bookshop.org, and -- with a 40% discount via coupon 6AS24 -- on the Bison Books/Univ. of Nebraska Press website.
+Cast out of Eden is available at select bookstores, on the usual online sources, including Bookshop.org, and -- with a 40% discount via coupon 6AS24 -- on the Bison Books/Univ. of Nebraska Press website.
+And if you'd like autographed copies of the book, they're available here.

 "To most Americans, John Muir is a folk hero, a writer and thinker who inspired the nation's wilderness preservation movement.
 Robert McNally's powerful new biography offers a darker vision, situating Muir's life and work in America's violent campaigns of Indigenous land dispossession and genocide.
 Cast Out of Eden is a vivid and absorbing read, one that will challenge everything you think you know about one of America's most famous environmentalists."